 Then, in the last 150 years, something bizarre occurred: As the walls of the ghettos fell, Jews began to opt for the relatively neophyte educational institutions of the gentiles.
-Jewish education became a luxury item, provided after the child was already tired from a full day of school.
-The result: rather than being inspired, thousands of Jewish kids were turned off.
+For many, Jewish education became a way-side operation, provided after the child was already tired from a full day of school, taught by those who couldn't get a job elsewhere.

 In the last 20 years, however, that trend has dramatically reversed.
 Jewish day schools are popping up everywhere today like mushrooms and enrollment is soaring.
 What happened?
 Here are some weighty factors: